pixelicous/terraform-aws-wordpress/README.md

 This step runs as part of a "null resource", in order to wait for EC2, RDS and related security groups to be provisioned first.

-> Please check CHANGELOG for future features and/or bug fixes.

 ## References
 * https://github.com/aws-samples/aws-refarch-wordpress